 List Price: $99.99

-- Programmable design for customizing your coffee
+- Programmable settings for customizing your coffee

 - Integrated grinder for smooth flavor

-- Dishwasher-safe brew basket
+- Dishwasher-safe brew basket for easy cleaning

 - No temperature control feature